Avik-Das-567/Image-Segmentation-with-PyTorch-and-UNet/README.md

 # Human Image Segmentation with PyTorch and U-Net

-## Project Overview
+## Overview

 This project implements a deep learning pipeline for binary human image segmentation using PyTorch.
 The objective is to train a convolutional neural network that receives an RGB image as input and predicts a pixel-level foreground mask identifying the human region in the image.

-The project follows the workflow from **Deep Learning with PyTorch: Image Segmentation** and is implemented in the notebook [`image_segmentation_with_pytorch.ipynb`](image_segmentation_with_pytorch.ipynb).
-The notebook covers the full segmentation lifecycle: loading an image-mask dataset, preparing synchronized augmentations, defining a custom PyTorch dataset, batching samples with `DataLoader`, building a pretrained U-Net model, training with segmentation-specific losses, saving the best checkpoint, and visualizing model predictions on validation samples.
+The project covers the full segmentation lifecycle: loading an image-mask dataset, preparing synchronized augmentations, defining a custom PyTorch dataset, batching samples with `DataLoader`, building a pretrained U-Net model, training with segmentation-specific losses, saving the best checkpoint, and visualizing model predictions on validation samples.

 The task is a binary semantic segmentation problem.
 Each input image has a corresponding ground-truth mask where foreground pixels represent the human subject and background pixels represent the non-human region.
 The model predicts a single-channel logit map, which is converted into a binary mask during inference.

-## Learning Objectives
+## Objectives

 - Understand the structure of an image-mask segmentation dataset.
 - Use Albumentations to apply spatial augmentations consistently to images and masks.